Fantaisie, Op.124, by Camille Saint-Saëns

 Click the icon to listen to a portion of the Saint-Saëns's Fantaisie performed by the duo "2", Peter H. Bloom on flute and Mary Jane Rupert on harp.
 Or watch part of a performance video on YouTube.

 Fantaisie, Op.124 was written originally for violin and harp.
-We provide the Fantaisie flute part transcribed by P. H. Bloom - click here to preview p1.
-The harp part is available as a free PDF download from online libraries of public domain music, such as imslp.org.
+We provide the Fantaisie flute part transcribed by P. H. Bloom; the harp part is available as a free PDF download from online libraries of public domain music, such as imslp.org.

 We also offer a professionally-printed hard copy edition of Fantaisie, Op.124 by Saint-Saëns, transcribed for Flute for $14.99 plus a $5.95 shipping and handling fee to addresses in the USA.
 Use the Contact Us form to let us know which hard copy publication(s) you would like to purchase, along with your email contact information and USPS mailing address.
 We will then send you a PayPal invoice for the sale and, once we receive notice from PayPal that you have paid for the item(s), we will ship your music to the address provided.